justin-marian/query-language/README.md

 Robust toolkit for simple data table manipulation and CSV file handling, articulated through the following enhanced features:

-- **Parsing and Display (`apply`):** parse input and generate output in CSV format, data exchange and visualization.
+- **Parsing and Display (`apply`):** Parse input and generate output in CSV format, data exchange and visualization.
-- **Column Selection (`select`)**: extract specific columns from a table based on user input.
+- **Column Selection (`select`)**: Extract specific columns from a table based on user input.
 It returns `None` when specified columns do not exist.
-- **Column Addition (`newCol`)**: addition of a new column to the table, populating it with a default value across all rows.
+- **Column Addition (`newCol`)**: Addition of a new column to the table, populating it with a default value across all rows.
 This feature is essential for data enrichment and preparing datasets for further analysis.
-- **Row Filtering (`filter`)**: applies user-defined conditions to table rows, retaining only those that meet the criteria.
+- **Row Filtering (`filter`)**: Applies user-defined conditions to table rows, retaining only those that meet the criteria.
 The `filter` function extends to logical operations, supporting `&&` (AND), `||` (OR), and direct column value comparisons.
 It handles cases involving non-existent columns by returning `None`.
 - **Table Merging (`merge`)**: Merges two tables based on a shared key column.
 It uniquely handles overlapping values by concatenating them with (`;`), preserving both datasets' integrity, ensuring no data loss.
 For unmatched rows, it fills missing columns with empty strings, ensuring the merged table's completeness.
 This approach highlights our commitment to data integrity, guaranteeing no loss of valuable information.

 ## Query

-- **Flexible and Extensible**: The introduction of a Query Language allows for the seamless combination of the above processing functions.
+- **Flexible and Extensible**: Allows for the seamless combination of the above processing functions.
 This not only simplifies complex data manipulation tasks but also provides a framework for extending the toolkit with new features as needed.

 - **Select**: Extract data by column names.
 - **Filter**: Keep rows that meet specified conditions.